justincletus/gkport_test/README.md

-Code that goes along with a video I made here: https://www.youtube.com/watch?v=vVx1737auSE

-This is for a user login system using Flask and MongoDB.
+# This is user login and registration test program by using flask and mongo db

+1. noSql mongo db cloud instance used for this test

+2. user login and registration control used python flask.